Particle Studios

 2. Serve an index.json at the root, using Particle formatting as shown in the next section.

-Testing your website locally
+Testing your website

 You can use the Constellation Browser to test your website locally on port 80.
 In order to do that: